USS Dwight D. Eisenhower: 2010s

 The ship was placed in a planned incremental availability at Norfolk Naval Shipyard from September 2010 through June 2011.
 The ship was deployed again 7 June 2012 to the Middle East in support of Operation Enduring Freedom.
 The ship returned to homeport 19 December 2012.
 On 22 February 2013, Ike and Strike Group 8 departed for another Mediterranean and Mid-East deployment.
 After pulling into Marseille, France in early March, the German became the first to fully integrate into an American strike group.
 Hamburg, commanded by Commander (FKpt) Ralf Kuchler (GN), remained with the strike group while it operated with the 5th fleet.
 The ship returned to homeport 3 July 2013.
 On 6 August the ship began an ammunition offload in preparation for an upcoming docked planned incremental availability (DPIA) at Norfolk Naval Shipyard.
-On 26 August 2014, the ship was moved to Berth 42-43 from Dry Dock #8 at Norfolk Naval Shipyard, and as of 4 February 2015, the DPIA was four months behind schedule, with the ship planned to remain in the yard until at least April 2015.
+On 26 August 2014, the ship was moved to Berth 42–43 from Dry Dock #8 at Norfolk Naval Shipyard, and as of 4 February 2015, the DPIA was four months behind schedule, with the ship planned to remain in the yard until at least April 2015.
 On 3 September 2015, the ship went back to sea.

+Dwight D. Eisenhower during Operation Inherent Resolve, 26 August 2016.

 On 8 June 2016, Dwight D. Eisenhower and her Carrier Strike Group sailed the Atlantic Ocean into the U.S. 6th Fleet's area of operations (AoR) in support of U.S. national security interests in Europe.
 On 22 November 2016, Military Times reported that since June 2016, when the ship entered the Persian Gulf after launching strikes from the eastern Mediterranean, the carrier's Captain, Paul Spedero, reported that sorties from Dwight D. Eisenhower had dropped nearly 1,100 bombs on ISIS targets in Iraq and Syria.
 Ike returned to homeport Norfolk 30 December.

 On 18 March 2016, while she was sailing off the coast of Virginia, eight members of her deck crew were injured when the arresting gear cables failed and "came apart", during the routine landing of an E-2 Hawkeye aircraft.
 Six of the injured deck crew were flown by helicopter to nearby shore-based hospitals, while the other two remained and were treated aboard ship.
 None of the eight suffered life-threatening injuries.
 The Hawkeye immediately resumed flight and landed safely at Chambers Field, Norfolk Naval Station, with no reports of injuries to her crew or damage to the aircraft.

 In December 2016, the ship completed her 17th deployment to the Mediterranean and the Persian Gulf in support of Operation Inherent Resolve.